How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 • Demonstration of continued competency in practice

-The exceptional demand for certified nurse-midwives in Oklahoma significantly exceeds the current supply, creating outstanding career opportunities and competitive compensation packages.
-With approximately 68 practicing certified nurse-midwives serving the entire state population, job prospects remain exceptional for new graduates.
+The exceptional demand for certified nurse-midwives in Oklahoma significantly exceeds the current supply, creating outstanding career opportunities despite compensation levels below national averages.
+With approximately 72-85 certified nurse-midwives serving the entire state population, job prospects remain exceptional for new graduates.

 Salary and Compensation Analysis

-According to the U.S. Bureau of Labor Statistics, certified nurse-midwives nationally earned a median annual salary of $120,880 in 2023.
-Oklahoma’s lower cost of living often translates to competitive purchasing power and quality of life for CNM professionals.
+According to the U.S. Bureau of Labor Statistics, certified nurse-midwives nationally earned a median annual salary of $132,050 in May 2024.
+Oklahoma CNM salaries average approximately $104,707 annually—roughly $27,000 below the national median.
+However, Oklahoma’s significantly lower cost of living often translates to competitive purchasing power and quality of life for CNM professionals.

 Employment Growth Projections

-The U.S. Bureau of Labor Statistics projects nurse-midwife employment to grow 45% nationwide between 2022 and 2032, much faster growth than the average for all occupations.
-Oklahoma’s documented provider shortage suggests even stronger local growth potential and career stability.
+The U.S. Bureau of Labor Statistics projects nurse-midwife, nurse practitioner, and nurse anesthetist employment combined to grow 35% nationally between 2024 and 2034, classified as “much faster than average.”
+Oklahoma’s documented provider shortage and maternal care deserts suggest even stronger local growth potential and career stability.

-Analysis of Oklahoma Board of Nursing licensure data reveals significant geographic concentration and rural practice opportunities:
+Analysis of Oklahoma licensure data reveals significant geographic concentration and exceptional rural practice opportunities:

 • Oklahoma County (Oklahoma City): 21.4% of licensed certified nurse-midwives